Operating System Deprecation Notice

 Big Navi - Example: Radeon RX6700 | Yes |

-AMD APUs based on GCN1.0 or higher containing VCE and DirectX 11.1 may be supported when running latest drivers from AMD.com
+AMD APUs: AMD APUs based on GCN1.0 or higher containing VCE and DirectX 11.1 may be supported when running latest drivers from AMD.com

-Hosting Parsec on a laptop with multiple GPUs
+Hosting on a laptop with multiple GPUs

 -